pathogenseq/pathogenseq-scripts/README.md

 # Pathogenseq scripts

 This repository contains scripts which could be useful to the group.
+Scripts should be as agnostic to the organism/input data as possible.

 ## Whole genome assembly
 ### Finding/Extracting genes from whole/draft genomes